ssghosh/Brown-FCNC2016-thcu/README.md

 ##Running Analysis:

-The statistical analysis is performed using the Theta suite.
+The statistical analysis is performed using the Higgs Combine framework.